Bharadwaj-R/Arduino_RGB-LED-with-IR-Remote/README.md

 - v1.0.0 - RGB and White colours with different buttons.

 ***Motivation Behind the Project :***
 A different version of this project is given as a task for me during the inductions process for the IoT club of IIIT Trichy.
 The question was only to turn on and off the LED, but I thought of modifying the circuit a bit more, and include the 4-pin LED.

+Visit [My GitHub Profile](https://github.com/Bharadwaj-R) for more simple projects.